diegomura/react-pdf-site/docs/svg.md

 ## SVG Images

-### SVG
+### Svg

-The `<SVG />` element is a container that defines a new coordinate system and viewport.
+The `<Svg />` element is a container that defines a new coordinate system and viewport.
 It is used as the outermost element of SVG documents.

 #### Valid props